Healthy Body, Heart, & Mind

 People ask me how I stay in such good shape - it's actually pretty simple - I practice good habits.

 I love food, lots of people do.
 Unfortunately, as fabulous as food can be, it can also become a problem.
-Food issues can come in many forms and have an enormously, negative impact on our entire lives.
-Due to my being bulimic for years, I’ve been over weight numerous times.
+Food issues can come in many forms and have an enormous, negative impact on our entire lives.
+Due to my being bulimic for years, I’ve been overweight numerous times.
 At one point I weighed almost as much as when I was pregnant!